yarohtar/cam-maths-notes-obsidian/Postulates of QM.md

 ## Postulate II
 Observables are [[Linear Operators|linear]] [[Hermetian operator]] $Q:\mathcal{H}\to \mathcal{H}$.

-Operators form an associative but not commutative algebra over $\mathbb{C}$ called the "Operator Algebra"
+Operators form an associative but not commutative algebra over $\mathbb{C}$ called the "Operator Algebra" where the product is the composition.